 An annual plant in USDA zones 10 and 11 Busy Lizzies can be planted in the fall.
-They will then flower through the winter and early spring.
+The Impatiens plant will then flower through the winter and early spring.

 Impatiens desire to sit in moist positions means that the soil should be rich and well draining.
 If the soil isn’t well draining the roots will begin to rot.
 Working either humus, gravel or sand into the soil helps to improve drainage.
 Another way of improving the soil is to adopt a no dig approach.

 Busy Lizzies do best in partial or full shade.
-If you want to plant the flowers in full sun they will need to be acclimatized to the position.
-This is done by slowly exposing the flowers to increasing amounts of light over the space of a week.
+If you want to plant the Impatiens flowers in full sun the Impatiens will need to be acclimatized to the position.
+This is done by slowly exposing the Impatiens flowers to increasing amounts of light over the space of a week.

 Your chosen position should have some protection from the wind.

 Busy Lizzies appreciate a slightly sheltered position.
-This gives them protection from cold winds.
+This gives the Impatiens plant protection from cold winds.